instana/openapi/spec/descriptions/tagSyntheticResults.md

 These endpoints are only available for invited customers for the Synthetic Monitoring Technology Preview.
 ### Mandatory Parameters

-**metrics** A list of metric objects that define which metric should be returned, with the defined aggregation.
+**testId** The unique identifier of a Synthetic test **metrics** A list of metric objects that define which metric should be returned, with the defined aggregation.
 Each metrics objects consists of minimum two items:
 1. *metric* select a particular metric.
-This is the list of available metrics for all types of Synthetic Tests: response_time, response_size, status_code, request_size, upload_speed, download_speed, redirect_time, redirect_count, connect_count, and Status.
+This is the list of available metrics for all types of Synthetic Tests: response_time (ms), response_size (bytes), status_code (a HTTP response code, e.g., 200, 401, 500), request_size (bytes), upload_speed, download_speed,
+   redirect_time (ms), redirect_count, connect_count, and status (1-success or 0-failure).
    The following metrics are only available for the HTTPAction type Synthetic Tests: blocking, dns, connect, ssl, sending, waiting, and receiving.
-2. *aggregation* depending on the selected metric different aggregations are available e.g., SUM, MEAN, P90.
+2. *aggregation* Depending on the selected metric, different aggregations are available e.g., SUM, MEAN, P90 (90th percentile), and DISTINCT_COUNT.

 ### Optional Parameters